 Recovering from an illness or injury or helping a family member through their recovery is never easy.
 From the doctor’s appointments to the test of your personal relationships, you’ve got your work cut out for you.
 Unfortunately, some employers decide to make a bad situation worse by retaliating against workers who take advantage of the Family and Medical Leave Act (FMLA) to take the time they need to care for themselves or their loved ones.
 This crucial federal regulation protects the rights of many workers to take up to 12 weeks’ time off work per year for personal or family medical purposes.

 If you are eligible for leave under the FMLA and your employer has demoted, fired, or otherwise punished you for taking that leave, they have violated your rights under the law, and you may be entitled to compensation.
-An experienced Charlotte and Lake Norman family and medical leave attorney from Harman Law can help you fight for your rights and increase your chances of holding your employer accountable.
-If you are an employer working on internal policies concerning family and medical leave, Harman Law is also happy to provide you with counsel to help ensure that you are complying with the law.
+An experienced Charlotte family and medical leave attorney from Harman Law can help you fight for your rights and increase your chances of holding your employer accountable.
+If you are an employer working on internal policies concerning family and medical leave, Harman Law is also happy to provide you with counsel to help ensure that you are complying with the law so call today to learn how we can help.

 Understanding the Right to Family and Medical Leave